 Make a special presentation by placing a scoop of vanilla ice cream in a wine goblet.
 Place the wine goblet on a doilies-covered saucer.
 Add two of these Super Chocolate Espresso Cookies.

-- Place the bowl in the refrigerator while preheating the oven to 350 degrees F. Line two baking sheets with reusable silicon baking mats or parchment paper.
+Place the bowl in the refrigerator, then preheat the oven to 350 F. Line two baking sheets with reusable silicone baking mats or parchment paper.